British inflation tumbles to lowest level in over 14 years

 Crude oil prices fell to their lowest level in nearly six years on Tuesday, pointing to further falls in inflation.

-In November, the BoE predicted CPI would reach its target of 2 percent only towards the end of 2017.
-Financial markets are expecting the BoE to start raising rates only in early 2016.
+In November, the Bank predicted CPI would reach its target of 2 percent only towards the end of 2017.
+Financial markets are expecting the Bank to start raising rates only in early 2016.

 Economists in a Reuters poll had expected inflation in December to fall to 0.7 percent.
 Sterling weakened after the data and was close its lowest level against the dollar in 18 months.

-Carney said the BoE would look closely at Britons' inflation expectations, which at the moment show they think inflation will rise fairly close to the BoE's 2 percent target in coming years.
+Carney said the Bank would look closely at Britons' inflation expectations, which at the moment show they think inflation will rise fairly close to the Bank's 2 percent target in coming years.
 Such expectations partially gauge whether consumers are minded to put off spending hoping for cheaper prices.

 WEAKER INFLATION TO COME